 - Risks Associated with the Size and Weight of Big Rig Trucks: more on the risks associated with semi trucks and why that matters in the tactics used in truck accident litigation

-- Sample Cross Examination: transcript of the cross examination of a truck driver in a Baltimore City case where the jury awarded over $1 million
+- Sample Cross Examination: transcript of the cross examination of a truck driver in a Baltimore City case where the jury awarded our client over $1 million